-Surfactant leaching cause blotchy, tan, glossy brownish spots that appears on the exterior of a latex paint, surfactants are not necessary in making paints, they evaporate and they do not belong to the ingredients of the paint.
-They do not cause any harm so you don’t have to worry much.
-Leaching often occurs during cool weather conditions or the day before the weather cools down.
+The leaching of the surfactant causes stains, and glossy brown spots that appear on the outside of a latex paint; surfactants are not necessary in the manufacture of paints, they evaporate and they do not belong to the ingredients of the painting.
+They do not cause any harm so you do not have to worry too much.
+Leaching often occurs during cool weather conditions or the day before the weather cools.

 These are some helpful tips you can do to prevent surfactant leach from appearing:

 - Do not paint if weather conditions are below 50 degrees or during late afternoon.

 - If blotching and stings appear you can rinse it with a garden hose.

 - Most of the time weathering removes the stain itself for a couple of months.

 - Do not paint during spring season and fall.

 Use oil base paints if you live in a humid area.

 The type of painting will be your greatest ally to prevent surfactant leaching from appearing again; you can even find paint that fights the formation of this horrible fungus.